bcaya/van-app/copy.md

 ---
 **What Our Customers Say**

-*"WanderWheels made our trip unforgettable.
+*"VanVentures made our trip unforgettable.
 The van was perfect, and the service was exceptional!"* - Sarah J.

-*"Our family had the best vacation ever thanks to WanderWheels.
+*"Our family had the best vacation ever thanks to VanVentures.
 Highly recommend!"* - The Smith Family

 *"Exploring the mountains in the Mountain Climber was an experience we'll never forget.
-Thanks, WanderWheels!"* - Mark T.
+Thanks, VanVentures!"* - Mark T.

 #### Call to Action Section
 ---
 **Ready to Hit the Road?**

-Start your adventure today with WanderWheels.
+Start your adventure today with VanVentures.
 Book your van now and get ready to explore the world like never before.
 Your journey begins here.

 #### Contact Us Section
 ---